Trump Leans Into Fear Tactics in Bid to Win Midwest States

 “The reality is that this race is far closer than some of the punditry we’re seeing on Twitter and on TV would suggest,” she wrote in the memo, a copy of which was obtained by The Associated Press.
 “If we learned anything from 2016, it’s that we cannot underestimate Donald Trump or his ability to claw his way back into contention in the final days of a campaign, through whatever smears or underhanded tactics he has at his disposal."

 Trump is keeping up an aggressive campaign schedule despite his own recent bout with the virus.
-He's hold a rallies Sunday in Nevada and Monday in Arizona before returning Tuesday to Pennsylvania.
+He's holding rallies Sunday in Nevada and Monday in Arizona before returning Tuesday to Pennsylvania.

 The difficulty of securing a second term was apparent Friday when Trump campaigned in Georgia.
 No Republican presidential contender has lost the state since 1992, but polling shows Trump and Biden in a tight contest.
 Trump also has had to court voters in Iowa, which he carried by almost 10 percentage points four years ago.